hypertrack/hyperlog-android/README.md

 # Android Logging Library

 ## Overview
 A utility logger library for Android on top of standard Android `Log` class.
-This is a simple library that will allow Android apps or library to store log into database so that developer can pull the logs from the database as `File` or push to their server.
+This is a simple library that will allow Android apps or library to store log into database so that developer can pull the logs from the database as `File` or push to your server.

 ## Download
 Download the latest version or grab via Gradle.